zpaulovics/datetimepicker-rails/README.md

     en:
       datepicker:
-        dformat: '%d/%m/%Y'        # display format of the date
+        dformat: '%d/%m/%Y'        # display format of the date (this is the default, can be ommited)
-        pformat: 'dd/MM/yyyy'      # picking format of the date
+        pformat: 'dd/MM/yyyy'      # picking format of the date (this is the default, can be ommited)
-        weekstart: 0               # the week starts on Sunday this is the default, can be ommited
+        weekstart: 0               # the week starts on Sunday (this is the default, can be ommited)
       timepicker:
-        dformat: '%R'              # display format of the time
+        dformat: '%R'              # display format of the time (this is the default, can be ommited)
-        pformat: 'hh:mm'           # picking format of the time
+        pformat: 'hh:mm'           # picking format of the time (this is the default, can be ommited)

 ### For more details of usage